- Check a running experiment to ensure that reporting is reasonable

 If your experiment is healthy overall, peek into your different visitor segments.
 Check that conversions haven’t crashed for your most valuable customers.

-- campaign source types (for Enterprise Plan customers)
+campaign source types (for customers under certain plans)

 Most of the time, a drop in conversions is nothing to worry about -- after all, unexpected results are part of the reason why you’re testing in the first place.
 The blip may be due to chance, as described in the note above, or it may be an opportunity to learn from the test.